vinceskahan/v5wiki/dashboards.md

 *Examples:* Saratoga, Leuven, Steel-Series, Weather-for-you

-## Use case 4: Local display of data in real time
+## Use case 4: Local display of data with near real time updates

 In this scenario, weeWX emits data at each LOOP, typically as fast as the hardware produces it.
 The reporting system receives the data and displays it immediately, typically pushing it to any clients that are viewing the report.